NHS App

 If you do not have notifications turned on for the NHS App you may not know that you have messages to read.

-What will I be able to see from Calderdale and Huddersfield NHS Foundation Trust?
+What can I see from Calderdale and Huddersfield NHS Foundation Trust?

 What are the benefits of the NHS App?